assiro/uub-operative-system/README.md

 UUB Petalinux system and firmware(fpga) integration:

-uub.bin is the RAW file of entire flash memory (please read uub manual to store uub.bin into UUB's flash memory)
+uub.bin is the RAW file of entire flash memory.
+You need uub.bin just only for empty UUB's flash memory.
+To upgrade to new one version you need image.ub and fpga.bit

+#Change log ver.
+E.A.
+0.95.1  (March 2017)
+•	upgrade webserver interface

+•	D.A.Q.
+Start and stop by webserver automatically

+•	Scripts bugs fixed

+•	QSPI reset for Zynq reboot

+•	Radio reset control implemented

 #Change log ver.
 E.A.
 0.94  (February 2017)
 •	upgrade FPGA firmware (bug fixed)